stephentuso/stephentuso.github.io/content/blog/how-to-make-this.md

 Now you can write your post beneath that, and remove `draft: true` when you're ready to publish it.
 My only gripe with that is that there doesn't seem to be a built in way to update the date to match the publish time instead of when you created the file.
 There is a variable `publishDate` that you can add, it just isn't automated.

+The full list of variables are [here](https://gohugo.io/content-management/front-matter/#front-matter-variables), but some useful ones are:
+ - `tags`: Array of tags that will show up at the bottom, and let viewers find related posts
+ - `url`: Change the path of a post, could be used if you want to organize content in folders but don't want that to be reflected in the URL.
+[More here](https://gohugo.io/content-management/urls)
+ - `publishDate`: If this is set to the future, the post won't be published until then

+Once you're ready to publish, just `git commit` and `git push` to the `main` branch and the site will be deployed by the Action we set up earlier!
+You'll be able to view it at https://\<username\>.github.io